jonahcancio/LoanCalculator/README.md

 ```
 python manage.py migrate
 ```

-### Frontend
 You should find a `db.sqlite3` file in the project's root directory.
 That file serves as the project's database.
-Frontend Files
+### Frontend
 You can build the frontend files by running these commands from the `/frontend` directory:
 ```
 npm install
 npm run build